Favero ASSIOMA Review – Longterm Report

 RECOMMENDATION & SUMMARY

-Whichever way you look at it, the price of a consistent/accurate power meter is going to cost you the same as the price of a basic, budget bike, or top-end Garmin Fenix or Edge.
-If you are going to buy a power meter based on this Assioma Review then you are already happy with that fact.
+Whichever way you look at it, a consistent/accurate power meter will cost you the same as an essential, budget bike or top-end Garmin Fenix or Edge.
+If you are going to buy a power meter based on this Assioma Review, then you are already happy with that fact.

-The cost consideration then comes down to what you can afford; what you are willing to spend; and if you have a specific need that requires the power meter to be situated in a specific place on the bike.
+The cost consideration then comes down to what you can afford, what you are willing to spend, and if you have a specific need that requires the power meter to be situated in one particular place on the bike.

 Next comes the accuracy criteria.
-Even if you can afford multiple, excellent power meters then ask yourself if they will all report the exact same consistent power.
+Even if you can afford multiple excellent power meters, ask yourself if they will all report the same consistent power.
 I doubt it.
-Similar, but I doubt the same.
+It’s similar, but I doubt the same.

 Most power meters, including the ASSIOMAs, have stated accuracies of 1-3% or thereabouts.
 One brand could be +3% and your other -2%..that’s 5% difference or somewhere between 5w and 20w for most people.

-So is accuracy really that important?
-For a multiple power meter solution, it probably is important.
-But for most people “consistency is king”.
-A transferable SINGLE power meter, I would argue, is most likely to be consistently the best accurate solution.
-Especially one like the ASSIOMA that further claims to be consistent as temperatures change.
+So, is accuracy really that important?
+For a multiple power meter solution, it probably is essential.
+But for most people, “consistency is king”.
+I would argue that a transferable SINGLE power meter is the most accurate solution—especially one like the ASSIOMA, which claims to be consistent as temperatures change.

 For the mass market at which ASSIOMA is aimed I HAVE NO CONCERNS